merlin.algorithms.kernels module

 Bases:

-objectBuilder class for creating quantum kernel circuits with photonic backends.
+objectBuilder for creating photonic quantum kernel circuits.

 This class provides a fluent interface for building quantum kernel circuits with various configurations, inspired by the core.layer architecture.